 Market neutral equity strategy with daily liquidity

-The Algert Global Equity Market Neutral Fund* („Fund“) is a market neutral fund.
+The AQC1 Algert Global Equity Market Neutral Fund* („Fund“) is a market neutral fund.
 It is based on the same investment philosophy and process as Algert Global‘s flagship Global Equity Market Neutral offering, which was launched in 2005.
 The Fund seeks to deliver returns that are independent of global equity markets and other sources of systematic risk by exploiting inefficiencies that result from various behavioural and cognitive biases.
 The Fund blends fundamental analysis with a systematic, repeatable investment process to implement long/short positions across global equity markets.
-Three primary stock selection models (Relative Value, Quality and Catalyst) are used to rank the relative attractiveness of each stock within a broad investment universe.
-Each model is tailored to specific markets and individual stock characteristics.
+Three primary stock selection strategies (Relative Value, Quality and Catalyst) are used to rank the relative attractiveness of each stock within a broad investment universe.
+Each strategy is tailored to specific markets and individual stock characteristics.
 These rankings are combined with proprietary measures of risk and trading costs in order to construct a highly diversified, risk-controlled market neutral portfolio.

 *The official name of the fund is AQC1 Sicav – Algert Global Equity Market Neutral Fund

 The Fund’s investment philosophy is grounded in the core belief that there are exploitable inefficiencies in global equity markets.
 These inefficiencies evolve through time and vary globally and are optimally exploited via a disciplined, systematic investment approach.
-The Fund’s Investment Manager aims to capture mispricings stemming from cognitive and behavioural tendencies that bias investors’ assessment of a company’s earnings potential by applying three stock selection models:
+The Fund’s Investment Manager aims to capture mispricings stemming from cognitive and behavioural tendencies that bias investors’ assessment of a company’s earnings potential by applying three stock selection strategies: